MatureMasculine/guide/README.md

 * **Objective 2:** To coach and challenge others into their mature masculine essence so that they may serve life.

-This guide provides a framework by which we --as members of the learning collective-- can achieve our objectives.
+This guide provides a framework by which we --as members of this community of practice-- can achieve our objectives.
 It supports us in co-creating a culture that draws out the best in us.
-It defines the components of our shared culture and the processes by which members of the learning collective can shape it.
+It defines the components of our shared culture and the processes by which members of the group can shape it.

-Culture happens.
-It's not something we can control, but it's something we can intentionally impact.
-Culture is invisible and impacts us more than anything else.
-Our Cultural Operating System assumes two things:

-* First: Culture is critical to succeeding.
-* Second: We can be intentional about co-creating it, and deliberate in evolving it together.

-Everyone is responsible for embodying and improving this culture.

-This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
-Aknowledgements: Mens Group Field Guide.